kwahome/heracles/README.md

 **Enhancements**

-- Dockerization for dev/staging/test/prod environment parity which ensures that runtimes are similar hence reducing regression from misconfiguration risks.
+- Dockerization for dev/staging/test/prod environment parity which ensures that runtimes are similar hence reducing risk of regression from misconfiguration.
 - Use of test containers to set up a configurable and reusable integration test framework.
-Cloud dependencies can be configured with their respective simulators where applicable
+Cloud dependencies can be configured with their respective simulators where applicable.
 - More types of tests targeting different aspects of the application lifecycle can be added in for a wider coverage.
 Load and performance tests that provide an indication of how the application would perform under load are one such example.
 Another is traffic shadowing which is a release process test.
 - Metrics and logging for better observability.
-Metrics and traces augments testing as it provides the means of validating some of the observations being made.
+Metrics and traces augment testing as they provide the means of validating some of the observations being made.
 - Integrating code climate with test reports generated and adding checks on it.